coderefinery/coderefinery.org/content/repository.md

 The service we provide is a GitLab instance for persons and groups who:

 - Need one place to host public and private repositories
-- Prefer the corresponding data to stay in the Nordics and remain under an academic governance
+- Prefer the corresponding data to stay in the Nordics (Denmark) and remain under an academic governance
 - Prefer a service not backed by a for-profit company
 - Host their code on local hard drives and look for a better place to host and collaborate but prefer the code to remain private